Privacy Policy — Pitch Like This

 - Draft: never public.

-- Active: publicly accessible to anyone with the “project” UUID or link.
-Content can include your CTAs.
+- Active: publicly accessible to anyone with the "project" UUID or link.
+Content can include your CTAs and attached experience case studies when the project is not archived.

 - Paused: removed from live serving; prior viewers may have cached/copied contents.